 The Trusted Platform Module has malfunctioned error code 80090016 is associated with Outlook 365.
 The affected users have reported that the error code prevents them from signing into their account or adding a new user account to Outlook 365.
 The complete error message that Outlook 365 displays on the screen is:

-If you see this error message on your Outlook 365 app, try the following solutions:
+If you see this error message on your Microsoft 365 app, try the following solutions:

 - Disconnect and reconnect your Work or School account

 - Create a new Value or modify the existing one in HKLM Registry Hive

 - Create new values or modify the existing ones in HKCU Registry Hive

 1] Disconnect your Work or School account and reconnect it